iterative/dvc.org/content/docs/command-reference/exp/gc.md

 ## Options

-- `-w`, `--workspace` - keep _only_ experiments derived from the current workspace This option is enabled automatically if `--all-tags`, `--all-branches`, or `--all-commits` are used.
+- `-w`, `--workspace` - keep _only_ experiments derived from the current workspace.
+This option is enabled automatically if `--all-tags`, `--all-branches`, or `--all-commits` are used.

 - `-a`, `--all-branches` - keep experiments derived from the tips of all Git